bridge-ai-neuro/SORT/README.md

 ## Book-SORT dataset
 As part of this benchmark, we include the `Book-SORT` dataset.
 This dataset implements both STM and LTM conditions for a set of 9 public domain books.
+More information about this dataset can be found in the [`Book-SORT` dataset card](data/booksort/README.md).

 ## Citation
 If you use SORT or Book-SORT in a publication, please cite our benchmark paper: